Sudeepa14/hello_world/README.md

 # hello_world
-This is the testing repository
+This is the testing repository to learn Git.